openstack-infra/infra-specs/specs/puppet-modules.rst

     we must count on the code review process to ensure that we've done this right.

 #.
+When dependent puppet-module splits are completely ready to merge, a core
+    reviewer will commit to approving them in the appropriate order or coordinate with another reviewer to take over.

+#.
 Lather, rinse, and repeat